-Site Description: The subject site is located on the boundary between the Fremont and Wallingford neighborhoods along Stone Way N. The site comprises four existing tax parcels developed with commercial structures built in 1948 and 1950, a warehouse built in 1980, and an office building constructed in 1982.
+The subject site comprises four existing tax parcels developed with commercial structures built in 1948 and 1950, a warehouse structure built in 1980, and an office structure constructed in 1982.
 The irregular shaped site slopes downward northwest to southeast approximately twelve feet.
 Rights of way forming the perimeter of the property include Stone Way N. to the east, N. 39th St to the north, Bridge Way N. to the northwest, and Woodland Park Ave N to the west.
-Vehicle access is currently provided to the project site from Bridge Way N., Stone Way N. and N. 39th Street.
+Vehicle access is provided to the project site from Bridge Way N., Stone Way N. and N. 39th Street.